top of page

 The Diary of a Young Girl, by Anne Frank

 10. Diary of a Young Girl, by Anne Frank (non-fiction).
 The entire universe of human emotions contained in a small apartment in Holland, contained in the mind of a confined skinny Jewish teen, contained in the hand-written pages of a short diary, and solemnized in her martyr's blood.
 There will always be angry old men who will always come to nothing, and beauty and youth shall always outlast them.
-Every word she speaks is braver and truer than the nonsense spoken from political pulpits.
+Every word she speaks is braver and truer than the nonsense spoken from political and religious pulpits.

 --Priam X. Steeplejack